mj23000/home-assistant.io/source/_integrations/bang_olufsen.markdown

 | `beolink_jids`        | yes      | Specify which Beolink JIDs will join current Beolink experience. |

-##### Expand an active Beolink experience to all other devices discovered by the defined device:
+##### Expand an active Beolink experience to all other devices discovered by the defined device

 ```yaml
 action: bang_olufsen.beolink_expand